SBstats/SBstats.github.io/_pages/about.md

-## News
+## Recent Updates

-  * May, 2023 - Aug 2023: Summer internship at Regeneron Pharmaceuticals in Tarrytown, New York
+  * May 2023 - Aug 2023: Summer internship at Regeneron Pharmaceuticals in Tarrytown, New York
       * **Supervisor**: Dr. CG Wang
   * Dec 2023: Invited Talk at CMStatistics 2023, Berlin, Germany
       * **Paper**: A Bayesian semi-parametric approach to causal mediation for longitudinal mediators and time-to-event outcomes